 How do new invention ideas get created?

-Many people believe new invention ideas are only created by those with a special gift for creativity.
+Many people believe that invention ideas are only created by those with a special gift for creativity.

 Do you too think new inventions ideas just present themselves to people?
 Figuratively “hitting them on the head” one day?